Spending One Week in Morocco

 Itinerary #1: Highlights of Morocco in 7 Days

-If you only have one week in Morocco, a classic option is the grand tour.
-This itinerary takes you to imperial cities, Roman ruins, the Atlas Mountains, and the desert, all in seven days.
+If you only have one week in Morocco, a classic option is this grand tour, covering imperial cities such as Fes, Meknes, and Marrakech, Roman ruins, Sahara desert, and the Atlas Mountains.

 |1||Arrival & Casablanca||Casablanca|

 |4||Over the Middle Atlas mountains and into the Sahara||Sahara Desert|

 |5||Desert towns, lush oases, and film worthy landscapes||Ouarzazate|